mysrcs/hugooooo/content/alpha-details.md

 We aim for a higher standard of quality than most software & services working in this domain.
 What we consider an alpha passes for a production-ready system to some.
-We provide the following guarantees and caveats reagrding the production-quality of the SourceHut hosted services.
+We provide the following guarantees and caveats regarding the production quality of the SourceHut hosted services.

 ## Alpha guarantees